mnheia/windows-greetings-voice/README.md

 Copyright (c) 2018, Mitja Sovec <mitja@sovec.si>

 # windows-greetings-voice
-windows-greetings-voice is a vbs script that makes Windows greet you This script can be run through Task Scheduler
+windows-greetings-voice is a vbs script that makes Windows greet you.
+This script can be run through Task Scheduler.

 # Requirements
 - Microsoft Windows